aarron-lee/legion-go-tricks/README.md

 - hhd 2.0 bug - game controller stops working when detached/reattached.
   - fixed, update to the latest bazzite
+- autoVRAM can be buggy, disabling it in the bios is recommended
+  - fix is being tested

 ### Nobara bugs